-The very first batch of Pipa Lites were shipped before Nuna received FAA approval for use on aircraft.
-That changed very quickly, and Pipa Lites are now approved for use with the base on aircraft.
-Pipa Lite owners who do not have the FAA approval label on their seat can contact Nuna for a retrofit kit that includes updated labels and an updated manual.
+The very first batch of PIPA Lites were shipped before Nuna received FAA approval for the base for use on aircraft.
+That changed very quickly, and PIPA Lites are now approved for use with the base on aircraft.
+PIPA Lite owners who do not have the FAA approval label on their seat can contact Nuna for a retrofit kit that includes updated labels and an updated manual.

 The instructions are sparse, but the caregiver should buckle the airplane belt through the lockoff and close it.
 If the buckle ends up in the lockoff, the caregiver should unbuckle the belt and twist the side without the buckle a few times so that when the belt is buckled and tightened, the buckle is not in the lockoff.

 While we welcome this development, we recognize that it will be unwieldy to lug the heavy base on the plane.
 In addition, the seat will not fit front to back on many airplanes when used with the base.
-While technically a passenger with this issue would have the right to be re-seated, in our experience sadly airlines sometimes refuse to do this.
-Therefore we would recommend buying an inexpensive infant seat and installing it without the base on an airplane, and leaving the Pipa Lite at home.
-Anyone who does want to bring this seat on an airplane with the base should call Nuna to get an updated FAA approval sticker and updated instructions, if the seat was purchased before these were included.
+While technically a passenger with this issue would have the right to be re-seated, in our experience, airlines may refuse to do this.
+We’d recommend buying an inexpensive rear facing only car seat for travel use and installing it without the base on an airplane, leave the PIPA Lite at home on airplane trips.
+Anyone who does want to bring this seat onto an airplane with the base should call Nuna to get an updated FAA approval sticker and updated instructions, if the seat was purchased before these were included.